apple/swift-argument-parser/Sources/ArgumentParser/Documentation.docc/Articles/CommandsAndSubcommands.md

 # Defining Commands and Subcommands

+Break complex command-line tools into a tree of subcommands.

+## Overview

 When command-line programs grow larger, it can be useful to divide them into a group of smaller programs, providing an interface through subcommands.
 Utilities such as `git` and the Swift package manager are able to provide varied interfaces for each of their sub-functions by implementing subcommands such as `git branch` or `swift package init`.

 Generally, these subcommands each have their own configuration options, as well as options that are shared across several or all aspects of the larger program.